• Home

 Frontend Environment Setup

-Taking Mac as an example, the following tools are required for frontend development:
+Taking Mac as an example, frontend development requires the following tools:

-• Code Editor: Visual Studio Code (VS Code): Software used for writing and managing code
+• Code editor: Visual Studio Code (VS Code): software used to write and manage code

-The basic process is to first install a package manager (like Homebrew), and then use it to install development-related software such as Node.js, Git, and VS Code.
-Once installed, you can write code in VS Code and build your blog using Node.js.
-Then, you use Git to record your code modification history for easy management.
+The basic process is to first install a software package marketplace, then install development-related software such as Node.js, Git, and VS Code through that marketplace.
+Once installation is complete, you can write code in VS Code and use Node.js to build your blog.
+Then you can use Git to record the change history of your code, making it easier to manage.

-Run the following commands in the macOS terminal to set up your required frontend environment:
+Run the following commands in the macOS terminal to configure the frontend environment you need:

 # 安装 macOS 软件包管理:brew